Accord-Project/bsdd/README1.md

 ### Declare URLs to be `ID` and Use a Mandatory Field `id`

 The [GraphQL specification sec 3.5.5 ID](https://spec.graphql.org/draft/#sec-ID) states:
-\"The `ID` scalar type represents a unique identifier, often used to re-fetch an object or as the key for a cache.\" This data type is similar to `String`, but is specifically used for identifiers.
+"The `ID` scalar type represents a unique identifier, often used to re-fetch an object or as the key for a cache."
+This data type is similar to `String`, but is specifically used for identifiers.

 Furthermore, the [Global Object Identification Guide for GraphQL](https://graphql.org/learn/global-object-identification/#node-interface) recommends that a;; objects should have a field `id` that returns non-null `ID!` (through the `Node` interface).
-The `id` should be a \"globally unique identifier\" for the object, and given just this `id`, the server should be able to re-fetch that object.
+The `id` should be a "globally unique identifier" for the object, and given just this `id`, the server should be able to re-fetch that object.

 -   Most GraphQL implementations call this field simply `id`, whereas bSDD uses unwieldy property names like `namespaceUri`.